KerrLiu/dotfile/README.md

-# dotfile
+# ArchLinux Dotfile
-Linux DotFiles

-> Do not use!
+> Do not use by others !